 Tallinn’s Black Nights Film Festival returned to the Estonian capital for its 21st instalment from 17 November – 3 December.
 Unlike some other A-list European festivals, the chilly darkness provides the perfect excuse to settle in and enjoy a wealth of international cinema.

 Films from a variety of other European festivals were part of an eclectic programme.
-There were a range of world premieres in official competition and a First Feature competition offered a high calibre of big screen debuts.
+There was a range of world premieres in official competition and a First Feature competition offered a high calibre of big-screen debuts.
 CineVue was in attendance for the first time, and we’ve run down ten of our favourite films that played at the festival.

 A Gentle Creature

 After growing success with his documentary output over the past few years – Maïdan, The Event, Austerlitz – Ukranian director Sergei Loznitsa has returned to fiction with his new film A Gentle Creature.
 Taking its title from a Dostoyevsky short, it evokes both him and Kafka in its depiction of a woman (Vasilina Makovtseva) struggling against the opaque bureaucracy of the Russian state.
 For the most part, it’s a meandering tale that sees the woman exploited and humiliated as she tries to account for her imprisoned husband.
 A fantastical turn in the third act has divided viewers, but it emphasises the deep allegorical messages that Loznitsa is attempting to impart.
 There’s also a great reference to a wonderful early Loznitsa short, The Halt, to boot.